johnny-miyake/process_csv_with_resque/README.md

 5. Wait for 30 seconds.
 6. Reload tab1 again and confirm that the data you have uploaded is shown in the list.

-relaunch the Resque worker every time you modify a worker script (e.g. `app/workers/import_csv.rb`).
+* Relaunch the Resque worker every time you modify a worker script (e.g. `app/workers/import_csv.rb`).
+* You must install Redis before you run this app.

 ## Explanation
 Followings are explanations of some principal files on this application.